 The models used in predicting crop performance, and soil degradation processes derived of the impact of land use and management practices in the soil hydrology, must include weather (mainly rainfall) variability in space and time, and soil properties and their spatial variability.
 The required data about soil properties are those influencing water entry and retention in the soil, limits of water retention capacity of the soil, loss of water by evaporation, and environment for root growth.
 Methods to approximate the needed soil properties from existing soil taxonomic data have been proposed when there are no possibilities for direct measurement of those soil attributes.
 But when the used correlations have not been obtained or validated in situ, the possibilities of large errors in the output of the models are very high.
-The weather data required for modeling are the ones influencing potential water supply to the plants and to runoff and evapotranspiration.
+The weather data required for modelling are the ones influencing potential water supply to the plants and to runoff and evapotranspiration.
 These include daily values of rainfall, and monthly values of solar radiation and of maximum and minimum temperatures.
-When long term weather records or daily rainfall are not available, an alternative procedure, would be to use stochastic time-series modeling, to generate a sequence of weather data similar to historical sequences (Ritchie et al, 1990).
+When long term weather records or daily rainfall are not available, an alternative procedure, would be to use stochastic time-series modelling, to generate a sequence of weather data similar to historical sequences (Ritchie et al, 1990).

-Ksat: Saturated hydraulic conductivity; FC: Field capacity; WP: Water retention at 0.15 Mpa; PWP: Water retention at 1.5 Mpa; PL: Plastic limit; LL: Liquid limit; SAT: Saturation
+(Ksat: Saturated hydraulic conductivity; FC: Field Capacity; WP: Water retention at 0,15 Mpa; PWP: Water retention at 1,5 Mpa; PL: Plastic limit; LL: Liquid limit; SAT: Saturation)

 Scheme 1.
-Flow diagram of a simplified hydrological model (soil water balance in daily time steps) (Pla, 1997)
+Flow diagram of a simplified hydrological model to predict the soil moisture regime and potential soil degradation processes (Pla, 1997a)